Glandulars refer to raw animal glandulars and non-glandular tissues or extracts of these tissues that are normally dried and grounded.

 Thymus extracts can have substances that influence the immune system, but it is very difficult to know what kind of short term and long term effect these glandular have on the immune system.
 There are countless immune substances in the body and it is extremely difficult to predict all the potential interactions when ingesting a thymus glandular.
 Furthermore, there could be wide variations in response between different people.

-Testis and Ovary Glandulars
+Testes and Ovary Glandulars

-Testis and ovary extracts may contain testosterone and estrogen, respectively.
+Testes and ovary extracts may contain testosterone and estrogen, respectively.
 Some have tried to use these for libido support.
 They are normally not indicated because there are much better ways to support hormonal function that can be more closely monitored.